nkovacic99/MM_2022/README.md

 ## Time Analysis
 Time Analysis folder contains analysis of the times required for a single iteration at different numbers of bodies for different implementations.
 A python script `plot.py` for plotting said analysis is also included in the folder.

-## Presentation
-Contains the videos of the main (and more impressive) simulations.
-We recommend having a look at them, because they truly are beautiful.

 ## Python
 Contains the Python implementation of the project.
 It contains two python scripts: